Loading…

 The 2022 CO₂ shortage left beverage producers scrambling, distributors rationing, and prices up 50 percent.
 It was not a freak event.
 It was a predictable failure of a supply chain built without resilience.

 Beverage grade CO₂ must meet 99.90 percent purity with strict limits on moisture, sulfur, benzene, and dozens of other contaminants.
-Here is what the spec actually requires and why most sources struggle to meet it.

 RNG upgraders vent 35 to 45 percent of their gas stream as CO₂.
 Capturing and purifying this byproduct to beverage grade is one of the fastest ways to add new domestic CO₂ supply.